ankicommunity/anki-sync-server-rs/README.md

 Use the same base url for both the `Sync url` and the `Media sync url`, but append `/msync` to the `Media sync url`.
 Do **not** append `/sync` to the `Sync url`.

-Even though the AnkiDroid interface will request an email address, this is not required; it will simply be the username you configured with `ankisyncctl.exe adduser`.
+Even though the AnkiDroid interface will request an email address, this is not required; it will simply be the username you configured with `ankisyncd.exe user -a`.
 #### encrypted HTTP connection
 Due to Android policy change,some ankidroid versions need https transportation.Ankisyncd allow embeded self-signed certicate verify